 - Use Dr. Frankl’s suggestion and focus on the things that give your life meaning and purpose.
 Your family, your work, your spiritual beliefs.

 - Volunteer!
 It doesn’t have to be anything formal.
 Just go help someone who needs help.

 - Move your body!
 Go to the gym, work in the garden, play with the doggies.
-This morning my girlfriend and I walked on the beach for 45 minutes and it
+This morning my girlfriend and I walked on the beach for 45 minutes and it was great!

 - Go back to your therapist if you need to.

 It seems appropriate to conclude with some very appropriate words by our first president, George Washington: